timdamen/talks.timdamen.io/src/data/blog/examples/portfolio-website-development.md

 For styling, I use [TailwindCSS](https://tailwindcss.com/ "Tailwind CSS Official Website").
 This is because I love developer experience that Tailwind gives and it has a lot of flexibilities compared to other component UI libraries like MUI or React Bootstrap.

 All contents of this project reside within the GitHub repository.
-All my blog posts (including this one) are written in Markdown file format since I'm very used to with this.
+All my blog presentations (including this one) are written in Markdown file format since I'm very used to with this.
 But to write Markdown along with its frontmatter effortlessly, I use [Forestry](https://forestry.io/ "Forestry Official Website") headless CMS.
 It is a git-based CMS that can serve Markdown and other contents.
 Because of this, I can write my contents either using Markdown or wysiwyg editor.
 Besides, writing frontmatters with this is a breeze.

 Images and assets are uploaded and stored in [Cloudinary](https://cloudinary.com/ "Cloudinary Official Website").
 I connect Cloudinary via Forestry and manage them directly in the dashboard.